Best Anne Perry books

 “[Anne] Perry fashions a rich, if blood-spattered narrative from this chapter of history.
 As the murders [of Hungarians] continue, Monk and his clever wife, Hester . . . struggle to fathom the new climate of hatred.
 ‘I think it’s fear,’ Hester says.
 ‘It’s fear of ideas, things that aren’t the way you’re used to.
 Everyone you don’t understand because their language is different, their food, but above all their religion.’
 How times haven’t changed.”—The New York Times Book Review

 “Skillful . . .
-Perry smoothly intertwines themes—war’s lingering cost, tension around immigration and otherness—that challenge in both her period and our own.
-Her gritty depictions of Victorian medicine at home and on the battlefield ground the story in wrenching realism.”—Publishers Weekly
+Perry smoothly intertwines themes—war’s lingering cost, tension around immigration and otherness—that challenge in both her period and our own.”—Publishers Weekly

 Murder on the Serpentine: A Charlotte and Thomas Pitt Novel